google/comprehensive-rust/src/memory-management/copy-types.md

 * Add a `String` field to `struct Point`.
 It will not compile because `String` is not a `Copy` type.
 * Remove `Copy` from the `derive` attribute.
 The compiler error is now in the `println!` for  `p1`.
 * Show that it works if you clone `p1` instead.

-If students ask about `derive`, it is sufficient to say that this is a way to generate code in Rust at compile time.
-In this case the default implementations of `Copy` and `Clone` traits are generated.

 </details>